Instagram Tips & Strategies

 Method 3: Using Third-Party Websites and Apps

 What if you want to download a Reel with its trending audio intact?
-Or what if you want to save a video that someone else posted?
+Or if you want to save a video that someone else posted?
 This is where third-party tools come into play.
 These are websites and apps designed specifically for downloading public Instagram content.

 1. Open the Instagram app and find the Reel you want to export.
 It must be from a public account.